 Jeremy’s work attends to the connections between Postcolonial Studies, Cultural Studies, and Affect Theory.
 In particular, he examines the enabling and inhibiting capacities of positive affects/feelings/emotions in relation to cultural criticism, broadly and to conditions of postcoloniality, specifically.

-He would be eager to supervise graduate students interested in pursuing research in the areas of Global Anglophone Literature, Postcolonial Studies, and Critical/Cultural Theory, more so if their proposed project engages Psychoanalytic and/or Affect Theory.
+He would be eager to supervise graduate students interested in pursuing research in the areas of Global Anglophone Literature, Postcolonial Studies, Contemporary Literature, and Critical/Cultural Theory, more so if their proposed project engages Psychoanalytic and/or Affect Theory.

 Courses Regularly Taught